Call for Abstracts

 • Modeling and Simulation (M&S) with validation.

-Aerodynamics and aerothermodynamics play a significant role in the design of hypersonic systems, driving flight vehicle performance and robustness.
+Aerodynamics and aerothermodynamics play a significant role in the design of hypersonic systems, both expendable and reusable, driving flight vehicle performance and robustness.
 These phenomena must be adequately characterized with uncertainties identified to develop guidance and control methodologies.
 Due to the unique challenges associated with hypersonic flight coupling of the aerodynamic and aerothermodynamic environments, advanced modeling and simulation approaches, validated by ground/flight test and evaluation are required.
-The HTSC Aerodynamics and Aerothermodynamics topic area addresses the challenges and ongoing investments in hypersonic system technology maturation.
+The HTSC Aerodynamics and Aerothermodynamics topic area addresses the challenges and ongoing investments in hypersonic system technology application and maturation.
 Focus areas include:

 • Uncertainty modeling and quantification methods;